reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 While trying to experiment by mixing logic and existing source code implementations, I tried to simplify things by using a parameter naming convention. `Use same parameter names in Backend, Database and Front-end`.

-The coding is easy and really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze**, rescued some of my braincells overthinking about parameter names and keyboard thing.
+The coding is easy and really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze**, rescued some of my braincells overthinking about parameter names and the keyboard thing.

 Yet. it is a parameter naming issue if we failed to monitor the implementation.